 - Develop a Feasibility Study detailing ridership and operating cost estimates.

 - Work with CSX and Norfolk Southern to quantify the needed track and station investments.

 - Create new incentives that will encourage the railroads to invest in faster and more reliable service.

 Improvements to the Lakeshore Corridor, and corridors around the country, will require a federal program to expand and improve passenger trains across the country.
 The program should be structured like the Interstate and Defense Highway program approved by Congress in 1956.

 You can help make that a reality by getting involved.
-The first step is to sign our petition.

 The High Speed Rail Alliance (Midwest High Speed Rail Association) and the Rail Passengers Association (National Association of Railroad Passengers) did an initial feasibility study to better understand this concept.